OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 *   If you are [reconciling by unique identifiers](#reconciling-with-unique-identifiers), then it confirms the exact strings without matching.
 *   If the values are integers, exact equality between integers is used.
 *   If the values are floating point numbers, the score is 100 if they are equal and decreases towards 0 as their absolute difference increases.
-*   If the values are coordinates (specified in the "lat,lng" format on OpenRefine's side), then the matching score is 100 when they are equal and decreases as their distance increases.
+*   If the values are coordinates (specified in the “lat,lng” format on OpenRefine's side), then the matching score is 100 when they are equal and decreases as their distance increases.
 Currently a score of 0 is reached when the points are 1 kilometre away from each other.

 Sometimes, we need a more specific matching on sub-parts of these values.
 It is possible to select these parts for matching by appending a modifier at the end of the property path:
 *   @lat and @lng: latitude and longitude of geographical coordinates (float)
 *   @year, @month, @day, @hour, @minute and @second: parts of a time value (integer).
 They are returned only if the precision of the Wikidata value is good enough to define them.
 *   @isodate: returns a date in the ISO format 1987-08-23 (string).
 A value is always returned.
 *   @iso: returns the date and time in the ISO format 1996-03-17T04:15:00+00:00.
 A value is always returned.
-*   @urlscheme ("https"), @netloc ("www&#46;wikidata.org") and @urlpath ("/wiki/Q42") can be used to perform exact matching on parts of URLs.
+*   @urlscheme (“https”), @netloc (“www&#46;wikidata.org”) and @urlpath (“/wiki/Q42”) can be used to perform exact matching on parts of URLs.

 For times and dates, all values are returned in the UTC time zone.